epics-containers/epics-containers.github.io/docs/user/tutorials/rtems_ioc.rst

 architectures will be supported in future.

-Each beamline or accelerator domain will require a server for serving the IOC binaries and instance files.
-For details of how to set this up see `rtems_setup`.
+Each beamline or accelerator domain will require a server for serving the IOC binaries and instance files to the RTEMS devices.
+This needs to be set up for your test beamline before proceeding, see `rtems_setup`.

 Once you have the file server set up, deploying an IOC instance that uses an RTEMS Generic IOC is very similar to `deploy_example`.

+We will be adding
+a new IOC instance to the ``bl01t`` beamline that we created in the previous tutorials.
+You will need to have worked through the previous tutorials in order to complete this one.

 Preparing the RTEMS Boot loader
 -------------------------------